It’s that time of year again…

 Be motivated to do more but be grateful for what you have

-In a final 2012 observation, I’d like to thank everyone who took a moment to come here and read what I was doing.
-So thank you all again and I hope that 2013 is your best year yet.
+Finally, I’d like to thank everyone who took a moment to come here and read my writing.
+I hope this helps you in some way shape or form and I hope that 2014 is your best year yet.